 Interests are within the parameters of domestic and international political spectrum.
 Peter along with a few selected friends provide mentorship and support to the youth and support others in need at no cost and without seeking acknowledgement.

 In addition to his freelance journalist projects, Peter has been focussing on his latest project, constructing a tribute to ANZACS and the GREEKS in his place of birth Pellana, Lakonia, Greece.
-He uses whatever spare time he has to travel to his place of birth in Greece to complete the project called ANZAC GARDENS.
-It is a five year plan in which he hopes with the support of friends and the local villagers to have it completed for public view and to highlight the importance of the village as the home of Helen of Troy and her husband Menelaus.
+He uses whatever spare time he has to travel to his place of birth in Greece to complete the project called Hellenic ANZAC Memorial.
+(HANZAC) It is a five year plan in which he hopes with the support of friends and the local villagers to have it completed for public view and to highlight the importance of the village as the home of Helen of Troy and her husband Menelaus.